A partial index of discussion notes on this and many other topics is in

 There are many technical details omitted by this summary.
 The main point to note is that this concept of information measure, expressible as a number, which turned out to have profoundly important applications in science and engineering, refers only to the structure of the signal itself and the size of the set of alternative possibilities with that structure.
 Shannon's measure of "information" in this sense has nothing to do with what we would normally refer to as "meaning", "content" or what is "denoted", or "referred to".

 It is a syntactic measure that is not directly connected with semantic content, though it may be indirectly connected when applied to signals in a known language.
-Shannon understood all this, but his choice of the label "information" seems to have confused many highly intelligent people.
+Shannon understood all this, as is shown clearly by a video presentation in which he discusses maze-learning by a mechanical mouse he had built, clearly indicating that that the mouse acquires information that later can be used by getting from anywhere in the maze to the goal point.
+But his choice of the label "information" in his publications seems to have confused many highly intelligent people.
 (He apparently later regretted using the label "information" for his concept.)

 This video summary presents some of Shannon's ideas (without going into

 technical detail) and explains their importance:

 Claude Shannon - Father of the Information Age

 There are many online documents explaining Shannon's ideas in more technical detail and contrasting them with alternative ideas.
 For a philosopher's overview see Floridi's Stanford Encyclopedia of Philosophy entry.